Pool Repair Service in Round Rock

 Do you repair pool lights, timers, and automation?

 Yes, when the issue is specific to pool equipment.
 True Flow is licensed in Texas for residential appliance installation work and helps with pool equipment-specific electrical repairs, installations, and upgrades.
-We do not provide whole-home electrical service or general electrician work.
+We don't provide whole-home electrical service or general electrician work.

 Do you repair pool heaters and salt systems?

 Yes.
-True Flow can help diagnose heater and salt system symptoms, including warning lights, control issues, flow errors, heating issues, and system behavior that is not normal.
+True Flow can help diagnose heater and salt system symptoms, including warning lights, control issues, flow errors, heating issues, and system behavior that isn't normal.

 Do you work on attached spas or plunge pool equipment?

-We may help with attached spa equipment, plunge pool equipment, and small pool equipment when it is part of a residential pool-style system.
-True Flow does not offer standalone hot tub repair.
+We may help with attached spa equipment, plunge pool equipment, and small pool equipment when it's part of a residential pool-style system.
+True Flow doesn't offer standalone hot tub repair.

 Is pool cleaning included with pool repair?

 No. Pool cleaning and chemical treatment are separate services.
-If the pool also needs cleaning, green pool cleanup, filter cleaning, or water chemistry support, we will explain that as a separate next step.
+If the pool also needs cleaning, green pool cleanup, filter cleaning, or water chemistry support, we'll explain that as a separate next step.

 What areas do you serve for pool repair?